di-ninja/di-ninja/readme.md

 The Composition Root is the highest level of your application, the top overlay.
 It's here that you will configure many rules for your components and wire them together.
-Using only the Composition Root design pattern has the advantage to let you have totaly unopinionated components, all your classes and factories can keep uncoupled from the dependency injector (di-ninja).
+Using only the Composition Root design pattern has the advantage to let your components totaly unopinionated, all your classes and factories can keep uncoupled from the dependency injector (di-ninja).

 example with ES6 class syntax